VPN Review: PureVPN

 Score: 4.7 / 5

-The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random PureVPN servers at different times of the day to more accurately evaluate their performances.
+The speed of all VPNs from our sample was evaluated using a server in Europe with a 1 GB/s connection.
+We assessed random PureVPN servers in the US and Germany at different times of the day in order to more accurately gauge their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When the test was conducted, PureVPN clocked a download speed of 126.9 MB/s and an upload speed of 14.6 MB/s, which was only good enough for the second-lowest place in our ranking, far off the top performers.
+During testing, PureVPN clocked a download speed of 113.1 MB/s and an upload speed of 41.4 MB/s, securing it a respectable eleventh place in our ranking, in the solid middle of the pack.

 The diagram below shows PureVPN's average speeds over the past months.

 In terms of surfing, PureVPN showed itself to be a reliable companion.
 Connections were established quickly and the VPN tunnel(s) remained stable, with the kill switch also fulfilling its responsibilities.